 The obvious solution is website personalization – showing relevant content to different users.
-But how do we know what is relevant?
+There are a few geotargeting softwares on the market that can do this, but how do we know what is relevant?
 Through targeting demographics like location, age, gender, and interests, making sure that the users on your website are seeing content that is relevant to them is, in theory, quite simple.
 However, having all these tools at our disposal can bring up more questions than they actually answer.
 Here are a few ways to look at this problem.

 One way to decide how to use these website personalization tools is by creating personas for your customers and discovering who they are in a data-driven way.
 Check out your Google Analytics.
 Are they people in the local area, purchasing outdoor products and reading about backpacking?
 Are they working moms looking for simple solutions to their daily tasks?
 Are they teenagers with less spending money but more impulsive habits?

 Create these personas, identify their habits and target them as well as you can.

 An example of individuals segmented based on location, employment, income, and an interest in coffee.

 If you are creating Facebook Ads that drive people to a particular landing page, segment your audience appropriately by using behaviors, interests, employers, and the demographic segmentation available through Ads Manager.

 Decrease your bounce rate by targeting people on their respective landing pages to the best content you can possibly show them.
 Engage them from the get-go by identifying them, and acknowledging their role.